A Dog Bite May Entitle You to a Personal Injury Claim

 - Maintain a proper enclosure and proper signage indicating that a dangerous dog is on the property

-- When outside the owner’s property, the dog must be muzzled and restrained by a leash or chain
+- When outside the owner's property, muzzle the dog and restrain it with a leash or chain

-- Owners must notify the Bureau of Dog Law Enforcement, State Dog Warden, and local police if the dog is loose or has attacked another animal or person, if the dog has died or if the dog has been sold, adopted, or given away
+- Owners must notify the Bureau of Dog Law Enforcement, State Dog Warden, and local police if the dog is loose or has attacked another animal or person.
+They must also notify the bureau if the dog died, was sold, adopted, or given away.

 Liabilities Relating to Dangerous Dogs

-Make no mistake, if you’re the owner of a dangerous dog that has caused a personal injury, consequences can be severe.
-So you need to pay strict attention to dog statutes.
-For starters, if a dangerous dog attacks a person or domestic animal, as the owner you may be guilty of a second-degree misdemeanor and can face up to two years in prison.
-If the attack is severe or results in a death, you may be found guilty of a first-degree misdemeanor and could get up to five years in prison.
-If a minor owns the dog, you, as a parent or guardian may be held liable.
+You need to pay strict attention to dog statutes.
+For starters, if a dangerous dog attacks a person or domestic animal, as the owner, you may be guilty of a second-degree misdemeanor and can face up to two years in prison.
+If the attack is severe or results in death, you may be guilty of a first-degree misdemeanor and could get up to five years in prison.
+If a minor owns the dog, you may be held liable as a parent or guardian.